 IP RATING

-IP Rating, or Ingress Protection Rating, is a pair of numbers that represents the level of protection an object has against the intrusion of solid objects or liquid.
-The first number describes how good the item is at keeping small solids from getting inside, such as dust or dirt.
-The highest possible rating here is 6 which is totally dustproof.
+IP Rating, or “Ingress Protection” Rating, is a pair of numbers that indicates the level of protection an object has against the intrusion of solid objects or liquid.
+The first number describes how well the item keeps out small solids, such as dust or dirt.
+The highest possible rating here is 6, which is completely dustproof.
 The second number indicates the object’s water or liquid resistance, with the highest number being 8.
-This means it is suitable for continuous immersion in water beyond 1 meter in depth.
-The best IP rating possible is IP68.
+An 8 means it is suitable for continuous immersion in water beyond 1 meter in depth.
+When you put it all together, this means that the best IP rating possible is IP68.

 IMPACT RESISTANCE